Wilson, Oklahoma

 Wilson is a town in Carter County, Oklahoma, United States.
-The population was 1,724 at the 2010 census.
-It is part of the Ardmore, Oklahoma Micropolitan Statistical Area.
+As of the 2020 census, the community had 1,399 residents.
+It is about 17 miles west of Ardmore off US Route 70, and is part of the Ardmore, Oklahoma Micropolitan Statistical Area.
 It is home to one of the oldest Assemblies of God churches in Oklahoma, the Wilson Assembly of God Church.

 History

 John Ringling (of Ringling Brothers fame) in 1913 built his Oklahoma, New Mexico and Pacific Railway west from Ardmore to the spot that would become Wilson.
-Ringling himself chose the name-- originally “New Wilson”--- as a tribute to Charles Wilson, manager of the Ringling Brothers Circus.
+Ringling himself chose the name—originally “New Wilson”--- as a tribute to Charles Wilson, manager of the Ringling Brothers Circus.
 A post office was established on January 17, 1914; the town voted to incorporate the same year; and, the name changed to Wilson in 1918.

 The murder of Jared Lakey in 2019 achieved national attention.